citsmartdocs/citsmart-7/README.md

 # CITSmart Docs Repository - Legacy Products

 Here you can access the documentation repository of legacy CITSmart's products, which are available in different languages.
-In addition, you can access the [feedback repository][1] to propose ideas and send feedback.

 The documentation can be accessed on the official website [CITsmart Docs][2].
 See also the documentation repository for [developers][3].